ABZ-Aaron/Classic-Models-Pipeline/Documentation/DataModeling.md

 - ProductPrice
 - MSRP

+We've ignored the HTML description and image columns

 ### Customer Dimension

 For customer, one thing to consider is whether sales rep and customer should form the same dimension, or be seperate dimensions.
 In our case we'll just opt for seperate dimensions as it'll likely be more manageable, and considering that we have very few dimension tables to model anyway.